sinclairzx81/typebox/readme.md

 Use the custom module to create user defined types.
 User defined types require a `[Kind]` symbol property which is used to match the schema against a registered type.
 Custom types are specific to TypeBox and can only be used with the TypeCompiler and Value modules.

-The format module is an optional import.
+The custom module is an optional import.

 ```typescript
 import { Custom } from '@sinclair/typebox/custom'